 About The Governors

-Long Sutton Church of England VA Primary School currently has 10 school governors with vacancies for two DBE (Foundation) governors.
-The governing body comprises nominees from the Local Authority, Diocesan Board for Education and Parochial Church Councils in Long Load and Long Sutton as well as having elected parents and a member of the teaching staff.
-The headteacher and local vicar are ex-officio members of the governing body.
+The governing body of Long Sutton Church of England VA Primary School comprises nominees from the Local Authority, Diocesan Board for Education (DBE) and Parochial Church Councils in Long Load and Long Sutton as well as having elected parents and a member of the teaching staff.
+The headteacher is an ex-officio members of the governing body.
+There are currently nine governors with vacancies for three DBE Foundation governors.
+The local vicar would normally be an ex-officio DBE Foundation governor (included in the three vacancies) but has recently retired and has, as yet, not been replaced.

 The role of the governors is to support the school to provide the best possible education for our children by agreeing and monitoring the impact of policies, asking challenging questions and ensuring accountability.
 The role is often called ‘being a critical friend’.
 Individual governors have a special focus of interest in school to reflect the different aspects of school life.